All Episodes

 That is also unusual.

-And Marsden at Harvard has calculated that this particular object, on the track and in the course that it is,
+And Marsden at Harvard has calculated that this particular object on the track and in the course that it is will reach its closest point in March or April of 1997 just inside the Earth's orbit.

-The magazine says, quote, it will grace the pre-dawn sky for North America observers
+The magazine says, quote, it will grace the pre-dawn sky for North America observers that spring, but how bright it will get is still anybody's guess, unquote.

-Is this something that means that this object is huge, the 1,000 miles in diameter, or is there something strange going on with light fluctuations that are not understood?
+And the big unanswered question that you and I discussed, Art, is if it's picked up at that distance now by 16-inch telescopes, is this something that means that this object is huge, the 1,000 miles in diameter, or is there something strange going on with light fluctuations that are not understood?

-Either way, it's a big story, Linda, and, um, you know, I'm out during the week on now 200 affiliates.
+And, you know, I'm out during the week on now 200 affiliates.

-And, um, well, yeah, we just picked up- Congratulations!
+And well, yeah, we just picked up.

 Oh, thank you.

-Anyway, what I wanted to say is, a lot of local hosts have been saying, you know, Art Bell's been talking about this, but there must be nothing to it.
+Anyway, what I wanted to say is a lot of local hosts have been saying, you know, Art Bell's been talking about this, but there must be nothing to it.

 It must be baloney, or else the national press would have picked it up.